jbarap/nvim-files/README.md

 - Hererocks fails to install with python 3.9, use pyenv shell 3.8.10 before running nvim for the first time

+- If using anything < python 3.8, do `pip install typing_extensions` to avoid problems.

+## Requirements

+Some dependencies currently require external packages (at least in linux), so make sure you have them.

+`sudo apt install libffi-dev libjpeg-dev zlib1g-dev`

 ## Dependencies

 Dependency manager is in progress, but should work by calling `setup`: